Azure jay: Description

 The azure jay has a total length of approximately 40 cm and it weighs about 270 g, and is the largest South American corvid.
 Its plumage is intensely blue with a contrasting black head and upper chest.
 Males and females are similar, although the females typically are smaller.

 Its breeding season is from October to January.
 This bird is a social breeder.
 It lays 2–4 eggs and its nest is made of sticks.
 It is placed 10–20 m above the ground in an Araucaria tree.

 Diet

-It feeds extensively on the nut-like seeds of Araucaria angustifolia, but it is not strictly limited to this since it also feeds on insects and fruit.
-As other corvids, azure jays are highly intelligent.
+It feeds extensively on the nut-like seeds of Araucaria angustifolia, but it is not strictly limited to this, and also feeds on insects and fruit.
+Like other corvids, azure jays are highly intelligent.
 Their communication is complex, consisting of at least 14 distinct vocalizations.
 They form groups of 4 to 15 individuals that are well organized in hierarchies.
 These groups remain stable for up to two generations.